Conservatories and orangeries

-Our guide will help you understand the different types of conservatory available, so you can discover which one would suit you best
+Our guide will help you understand the different types of conservatory available, so you can decide which one would suit you best

-Use our expert guide to help you choose the right type of conservatory for your home and budget.
+Do you know the difference between a conservatory and an orangery?
+A lantern roof and a gable roof?
+Use our expert guide to help you distinguish between the different types of conservatory and choose the right design for your home and budget.

 Conservatories come in many different shapes and sizes – from simple glass rooms through to spectacular glazed extensions.

 The choice is exciting, but it can also be bewildering, particularly when you factor in the investment of both time and money that you're making.